isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 ... | b , t₂  , memo = b , both empty t₂  , bothM emptyM memo
 ```

+The only other case in which we might be looking at a `ctor:emptyM` is when we
-In the last `ctor:emptyM` case, we are looking to build a `ctor:nest` trie.
-This
+are looking to build a `ctor:nest` trie.
+This is the same as replacing a branch
-is the same as replacing a branch of the empty-everywhere `subf`:
+of the empty-everywhere `subf`:

 ```agda
 get′ {sh = inside m n} {f = f} emptyM (x , y)